 The collection, containing more than 200 most useful books for the study of Arabic literature and the history of religions, was given to PISAI by the two brothers of Prof. Sameh Faragalla, Sarwat and Michel.

 The Horsten Collection reflects the research and the areas of interest of Fr.
-Piet Horsten.
-A member of the Society of the Missionaries of Africa, Piet Horsten has been a member of the teaching staff of PISAI and has held the office of Chief Librarian.
+Piet Horsten, M.Afr.
+(1936-2018), who was a member of the teaching staff of PISAI and where he also held the office of Chief Librarian.

-After completing his studies for the priesthood, he continued his training with studies in Ancient Greek and Latin at the University of Nijmegen (Netherlands), enriching this classical base, while he was preparing his doctorate, with the study of general linguistics and a theological approach to cultures and religions.
+After completing his studies for the priesthood, Piet Horsten studied Ancient Greek and Latin at the University of Nijmegen, enriching this classical base with general notions of linguistics and a theological approach to cultures and religions.
+He obtained a doctorate from the SOAS University of London in 1978 with a concentration in linguistic anthropology.
 His studies led him to develop a deeper interest in translation, especially the translation of the Bible from Greek into Latin and subsequently to a broader study of the relation between religions and languages.